Judge the Ads Ohio

 View the ad:

-Ad Text: “They’re not safe.
+Ad Text: The narrator says, “They’re not safe.
 Melody Stewart, Michael Donnelly, and Lisa Forbes believe it should be illegal for judges to consider our safety when setting bail, putting murderers, rapists, and child molesters back on the street.
 And after a man raped 3- and 5-year-old children, Stewart set him free early.
 Donnelly and Forbes were silent.
 Say no to Stewart, Donnelly, and Forbes on the Supreme Court.
 Stop them before it’s too late.”

 Who's responsible for this ad?